lukeed/taskr/docs/README.md

 `globs` can be both comma separated or a single array of globs.

-#### `Fly.prototype.unwrap (promises)`
+#### `Fly.prototype.unwrap (onFulfilled, onRejected)`

-Resolves an array of promises an returns a new promise with the result.
+Unwrap the source globs.

-This method can be used when creating plugins that need to read the source promises before the pipeline is resolved in `Fly.prototype.target`.
-Examples of plugins that can use this method are lint and test plugins.
+This method can be used when creating plugins that need to resolve the source globs and process the data before any IO.
+Plugins that can benefit from this method are linting and testing plugins.

 #### `Fly.prototype.target ([dest], { parallel })`